isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-sprayer-for-interior-walls/index.md

 ###  [4.
 PaintWIZ PW25150 Indoor Handheld Paint Gun or Sprayer PRO - #4 Pick](https://www.amazon.com/dp/B012AOGZ0M/?tag=p-policy-20)

-PaintWIZ PW25150 is also a suitable [paint sprayer](https://pestpolicy.com/best-airless-paint-sprayer/) that's compact and light-weight (4.
+PaintWIZ PW25150 is also a suitable [paint sprayer](https://pestpolicy.com/best-airless-paint-sprayer/)that's compact and light-weight (4.
 2 lbs) as it's made from a plastic body build but may still give you hand fatigue.
 Also, the sprayer can spray in 3 patterns - circular, vertically, and horizontally.

 PaintWIZ PW25150 is great for indoor painting jobs, but you may require to mask from 1 to 1.
 5ft from the spray project.
 When spraying indoors, you will want to mask between a 1-1.
 5ft from your spray project to ensure that the tiny amount of over-spray present does not get on your surroundings.
 PaintWIZ PW25150 comes with additional and convenient accessories, including a cleaning brush, extra nozzle, 1.
 3 Litre cup.